AI Tutoring: A Practical Solution To Boost Maths Attainment

 Custom learning pathways through AI tutoring

-2. Better student participation
+2. Better engagement and student participation

 Real‑time dialogue keeps learners active and accountable.
 Prompts to explain reasoning encourage metacognition and perseverance.